leeyuejia/GA_seif2020/unit_4/w20d3/student_labs/QandA_LAB.md

 #### READ BELOW: WHY RUN A SEPARATE FRONTEND SERVER?

-You could just plop your static Angular stuff on Github Pages, and avoid using a second server altogether.
-Your github pages Angular could make cross-origin requests to your (hosted) API.
+You could just plop your static frontend stuff on Github Pages, and avoid using a second server altogether.
+Your github pages frontend app could make cross-origin requests to your (hosted) API.

-You could integrate your Angular stuff into the Rails server that serves the API.
+You could integrate your frontend stuff into the Rails server that serves the API.

 Here are some reasons why you shouldn't do those things: